gvolpe/blog-comments/_posts/2022-01-10-nix-flakes.md

 $ sudo nixos-rebuild switch --flake .#tongfang-amd
 {% endhighlight %}

-The only downside of using `nixos-rebuild` is that the configuration is expected to be under `/etc/nixos`.
-However, it turns out this flake can also be built via `nix build` from anywhere else!
+By default, `nixos-rebuild` expects the configuration under `/etc/nixos`.
+However, we can specify a different directory, as shown below.

 {% highlight bash %}
+$ sudo nixos-rebuild switch --flake '/home/gvolpe/workspace/nix-config#tongfang-amd'
+{% endhighlight %}

+It also turns out this flake can be built via `nix build`.

+{% highlight bash %}
 $ nix build .#nixosConfigurations.tongfang-amd.config.system.build.toplevel
 $ sudo result/bin/switch-to-configuration switch
 {% endhighlight %}

-If I'm not mistaken (I haven't tried it on a fresh install yet), we can switch the system configuration from any directory by using this command!
+This means we can switch the system configuration from any directory by using either command!

 That's handy if you keep all your configurations in a single directory and these are tracked by a version control system (VCS) such as git.